TheCaptainCJ/THECaptainCJ.github.io/index.md

 ## Skills

-Here are the classes I am studying and what I have learned:
+Here are the classes I am studying (Cybersecurity Bachelors) and what I have learned:

 - **Enterprise Networking Foundation**: Gained foundational knowledge of enterprise-level networking concepts and protocols.
 - **Cybersecurity Programming Foundation**: Developed skills in programming specifically tailored to cybersecurity tasks.